Ochpaniztli: The beginning

-To honor Toci, a young female slave was chosen to be the ixipta (proxy) for Toci, being kept in a cage and being especially cleaned everyday to prepare her for her sacrifice for Toci.
-It was very important that the woman chosen to die for Toci was ritually pure for her sacrifice, being guarded by other women who kept her in a cage both to prevent her escape and to ensure that she did not have sex for the twenty days prior to her death, making her a "pure" victim.
+To honor Toci, a young female slave was chosen to be the ixiptla (proxy) for Toci, being kept in a cage and being especially cleaned every day to prepare her for her sacrifice for Toci.
+The slave chosen to be sacrificed was selected by the women of the midwives and healers' guilds.
+It was very important that the woman chosen to die for Toci be ritually pure for her sacrifice, being guarded by other women who kept her in a cage both to prevent her escape and to ensure that she did not have sex for the twenty days prior to her death, making her a "pure" victim.
 The mock battles between the women as they pelted each other with balls of cactus leaves, moss, marigolds and reeds was to make the ixipta laugh, because the young woman chosen to die was never allowed to cry.

-The climax of the festival of Ochpaniztli was the sacrifice of a young woman from one of the peoples subjected to the power of the Mexica, who for four days was bedecked with flowers and perfume and was teased by the woman taking care of her day about her impending doom.

-The woman was dressed as Toci and had black make-up applied around her mouth while the rest of her face was covered in white make-up, thereby making her resemble Toci whose face was a deathly shade of white except for her area around her mouth where her skin was black.

-One of Toci's favorite foods besides human flesh was human excrement, and this diet had turned the skin around her mouth permanently black.
+The climax of the festival of Ochpaniztli was the sacrifice of a young woman from one of the peoples subjected to the power of the Mexica, who for four days was bedecked with flowers and perfume and was teased by the woman taking care of her about her impending doom.
+The woman was dressed as Toci and had black make-up applied around her mouth while the rest of her face was covered in white make-up, thereby making her resemble Toci whose face was a deathly shade of white except for the area around her mouth where her skin was black.
+One of Toci's favorite foods besides human flesh was human excrement, and this coprophagic diet had turned the skin around her mouth permanently black.

 The woman chosen as the sacrificial victim was forced to smile at all times and was severely beaten by the other women guarding her if she cried, because it was felt that her tears would spoil the ceremony as it was believed that every tear would cause a stillbirth or the death of a warrior in battle in the next year.
 By contrast, the rain god Tlaloc required the sacrifice of children to honor him, and it was believed that the tears of the doomed children would ensure rain in the coming year, so the Mexica went to great lengths to have the children destined to die for Tlaloc to cry as much as possible before their hearts were ripped out.